Fussing over socks

 Knitting mediating grief

-The action of Camden women and others who became wartime sock knitters was an act of patriotism.
-They were supporting their boys using one of their traditional domestic arts.
+Camden women and others who became wartime sock knitters acted out of patriotism.
+They supported their boys using one of their traditional domestic arts.

-Knitting, sewing, and other domestic arts were unpaid war work and a form of patriotism when women in Australia did not replace men at home in the First World War, unlike the United Kingdom.
+Knitting, sewing, and other domestic arts were unpaid war work and a form of patriotism when women in Australia, unlike the United Kingdom, did not replace men at home in the First World War.
 Historian Bruce Scates has written that women invested a large amount of ‘emotional energy’ in their knitting and sewing.
+(Scates, 2001)

-Women were the mediators of wartime grief and bereavement and knitting and sewing groups were women-only spaces where they could comfort each other and ease the loneliness.
+Women were the mediators of wartime grief and bereavement, and knitting and sewing groups were women-only spaces where they could comfort each other and ease the loneliness.
+(Willis 2020)

 Sock solution